uqlibrary/technology-training/Python/python_intro/python_intro.md

 ## Setup

-The easiest way to use Python 3 and Spyder is to install the Anaconda Distribution, a data science platform for Windows, Linux and macOS.
-Make sure you download the Individual Edition with Python 3: https://www.anaconda.com/products/individual
+The easiest way to use Python 3 and Spyder is to [install the Anaconda Distribution](https://www.anaconda.com/products/distribution), a data science platform for Windows, Linux and macOS.

 Open the Anaconda Navigator (you might have to run `anaconda-navigator` from a terminal on Linux), and launch Spyder.
+On some operating systems, you might be able to find Spyder directly in your applications.

 ## Introducing Python and Spyder